akapa/escher-request/README.md

 escherRequest.get('/hello', { escherKeyId: 'test_test-target' })
 ```

+Omit version information from the end of the key for this config (eg: `key` instead of `key_v1`))

 This allows you to write environment independent code more easily.
 You only have to change the value of the `ESCHER_INTEGRATIONS` environment variable
 between environments, and your requests will go to the correct destination signed with
 the correct credentials.

 The plan is to support most of axios's config options. `url`, `method`, `headers`, `data`,
-`params` and `paramsSerializer` options are pre-processed, since they have direct impect
+`params` and `paramsSerializer` options are pre-processed, since they have direct impact
-on the escher signature to be generted.
+on the escher signature to be generated.
 All other options are passed down to axios unchanged.

 #### Request method aliases
 - escherRequest.get(url[, config])